 This process was hampered by the National Traffic and Motor Vehicle Safety Act, but oftentimes, minor body modifications could get a non-compliant vehicle approved by the Department of Transportation, which created a grey area.
 By the 1980s, many buyers opted to import cars rather than buying it from the motor manufacturers’ US-based operations.
 Also, the Japanese or European models were sometimes more powerful or aesthetically pleasing than their US equivalents.
 Of course, this tendency hurt motor vehicle sales in the US when tens of thousands of vehicles were imported by private individuals.

 Enters Mercedes-Benz, who led a campaign for the US to create stricter import regulations and succeeded in 1988 when the Imported Vehicle Safety Compliance Act came into being.
 Now, we had to complete a rigorous procedure that included stringent inspections and a lengthy registration process for foreign-built cars.
 This legislation contained a principle which demanded that any necessary modifications have to be completed by a state-certified Registered Importer.
-Private individuals were no longer allowed to carry out such modifications on import vehicles.
+Imported vehicles are now not allowed to be modified by private individuals.

 The success of the Imported Vehicle Safety Compliance Act saw a dramatic reduction in “grey market” vehicle imports.
 While in 1985, sixty-nine-thousand vehicles entered the US, this number dwindled to just 300 in 1995.
 Sadly, car enthusiasts and collectors were unable to buy much-coveted classic cars.
 That’s when it was ruled that the law should be amended once more.